 So, the proposal below clarifies this duality of viewpoints in both the Definitions, and in clause 5.3.2.

-The proposal below also adds the term “bridgeable” to be applicable specifically to IEEE 802 networks.
+The proposal below also adds the term “bridgeable network” to be applicable specifically to IEEE 802 networks.

 Beyond these introductory locations, no other changes to the use of “bridge” (and derived forms) is needed.